 We do not give any refunds until after our camp season is over.
 (It’s over in the fall and then we look at our finances and by around early November, we figure out what is possible.)
-At that point, we give refunds thusly:
+At that point, we issue refunds thusly:

-2) Full worktraders don’t get any of their $150 non-refundable deposit back.
+1) Full worktraders don’t get any of their $250 deposit back.
 It’s difficult for us to reconfigure the worktrader lineup this late in the season.

-5) If your session was not full: except for contagious folks whom we ask not to attend (see #1 above), we do not give refunds except (at our discretion) in catastrophic, rare, and/or extreme circumstances (see below), or occasionally (at our discretion) when a camper must cancel due to illness (see below).
+4) If your session was not full: we do not give refunds except (at our discretion) in catastrophic, rare, and/or extreme circumstances (see below), or occasionally (at our discretion) when a camper must cancel due to illness (see below).
 Think of it this way: by registering, you contract with us to prepare a place at camp for you, and doing so means that we incur a significant financial obligation ourselves.
 (We sign contracts with our sites for lodging, purchase supplies, hire staff, and pay for administrative, organizational, planning, and preparatory work.)
 If it turns out your plans change and you can’t make it to camp, that’s a bummer and we’re sorry and we’ll miss you, but we still had to buy the stuff, sign the contracts, hire the people, and pay the administrators and helpers who plan and prepare for camp.

 Something truly catastrophic happens

 (Someone in your family is told they have 6 months to live; a dam breaks and your house is underwater; you acquire an extremely serious health condition that makes camp impossible or life threatening for you; etc. )

 By all means, contact us!
 We’re not heartless.
 We may ask for some kind of documentation and explanation, and we’ll be more flexible if we hear from you sooner rather than later, but if you can’t explain before camp, do so afterward.
 We’ll consider your situation individually, look at our bank account, and see what we can do.
 (Please email us, including the words “NBTSC Refund Request” in your subject line.)

 What happens to your prepaid T-shirts, books, field trips, etc.?